 The Museum at a Glance

-The museum has 14 rooms ordered chronologically that offer a journey through the artistic history of the country, including sculptures from all over Spain, especially Seville.
+The Museum of Fine Arts has 14 rooms ordered chronologically that offer a journey through the artistic history of the country, including sculptures from all over Spain, especially Seville.

 It's no surprise that the religious works from the Baroque period particularly stand out, most of which were collected during the Spanish Confiscation.